 Yet, despite the differences outlined above, many similarities between the mobile platform and web-based (or client-server) architectures exist.
 Too many similarities exist to enumerate.
 Let’s cover some those that surprise organizations.

 No, you can not trust the client.
-No. *pause* No. Gary wrote up our “brain in the vat” conversation and he’s right.
-Both applications and services must account for the fact that information they receive from a mobile device may be incorrect or malicious.
-This means mobile app development must build “trusted on busted”.
+No. *pause* No. Both applications and services must account for the fact that information they receive from a mobile device may be incorrect or malicious.
+This means mobile app development must build “trusted on busted.”

 This does not mean that these tools are useless.
 Applying these controls, especially in a network of reinforcing controls (as Arxan’s toolkit allows) may significantly raise the bar against a variety of threat classes.

 Acquiring organizations and mobile development shops must adapt to address the differences in security posture of mobile platforms.
-Likewise, failure to remember and apply the lessons learned during the web-app-sec and client-server eras is equally important.
+Likewise, remembering and applying the lessons learned during the WebAppSec and client-server eras is equally important.